Paint Thinner Crossword Puzzle Clue

 • Indirect Clues: These clues require a bit more lateral thinking: "Brush cleaner," "Artist's supply," "For thinning oil paints," "Removes dried paint," "Used to clean paintbrushes."

 • Cryptic Clues: These are the most challenging, often involving wordplay or riddles.
-For example, a cryptic clue might be: "Spirit of the artist's palette," playing on the fact that some thinners are called spirits and are used in art.
+To give you an idea, a cryptic clue might be: "Spirit of the artist's palette," playing on the fact that some thinners are called spirits and are used in art.

 Potential Answers and Their Nuances